ventojs/vento/docs/2-API/print.md

 {{ await users.getUserName(23) }}
 ```

-## Triming the previous/next content
+## Trimming the previous/next content

-Use `-` character next to the opening tag or previous to the closing tag to
+Use the `-` character next to the opening tag or previous to the closing tag to
 remove all white spaces and line breaks of the previous or next content.

 In the following example, the `-` in the opening tag configure Vento to remove